SchlossLab/mikropml-snakemake-workflow/config/README.md

     for each ML method (optional).
 Leave this blank if you'd like to use the defaults.
 You will have to set these if you wish to use an ML method from caret that we don't officially support.
+  - `paramspace_csv`: if you'd like to use a custom csv file to build the paramspace, specify the path to the csv file here.
+If `None`, then the paramspace will be built based on the parameters in the configfile.
   - `exclude_param_keys`: keys in the configfile to exclude from the parameter space.
 All keys in the configfile not listed in `exclude_param_keys` will be included as wildcards for `run_ml` and other rules.
+This option is ignored if `paramspace_csv` is not `None`.

 We also provide [`config/test.yaml`](/config/test.yaml), which uses a smaller dataset so you can first make sure the workflow runs without error on your